 references/4-build-dataset.mdnow for the detailed sub-steps.

-Goal: Create the test scenarios that tie everything together — the runnable (Step 2), the evaluators (Step 3), and the use cases (Step 1b).
+Goal: Create the test scenarios that tie everything together — the runnable (Step 2), the evaluators (Step 3), and the use cases (Step 1c).
 Each dataset entry defines what to send to the app, what data the app should see from external services, and how to score the result.
 Use the reference trace from Step 2 as the source of truth for data shapes and field names.
+Cover entries from the capability inventory in pixie_qa/00-project-analysis.md and include entries targeting the failure modes identified there.
+Do NOT use the project's own test fixtures, mock servers, or example data as dataset eval_input content — source real-world data instead.
+Every wrap(purpose="input") in the app must have pre-captured content in each entry's eval_input — do NOT leave eval_input empty when the app has input wraps.

 Checkpoint: Dataset JSON created at